Flaneur Wines | Our Story

 Favorite Flâneur Wine Experience: For my last interview, I came out to Oregon for two days to explore the vineyards and the Grain Elevator.
 For me, it was like looking into the future at what my life could be.

-Brooke Jefferson – Regional Sales
+Brooke Jefferson – Wine Club & Regional Sales Manager

 When guests point out, “Wow, you really enjoy what you do!”
 I love it, because it’s true.
 I could have continued on the expected route—Georgetown University grad turned paralegal at a prestigious New York City law firm, seeking out top tier law schools—but I jumped off that path and chose the life of a flâneur for a while.